Budd Doble: Goldsmith Maid

 In 1874, Doble drove Goldsmith Maid to a series of notable trotting times at major tracks.
 Budd Doble drove her to a 2:16 mile at East Saginaw, Michigan on July 16, improved to 2:15½ at Buffalo on August 7, and then to 2:14¾ at Rochester on August 12.
 Their best time came on September 2 at Mystic Park in Boston, where Goldsmith Maid trotted a mile in 2:14.
-Under Budd Doble's guidance from 1867 to 1877, Goldsmith Maid won 114 races, took 330 heats in 2:30 or faster, and earned more than $250,000.
+Under his guidance from 1867 to 1877, Goldsmith Maid won 114 races, took 330 heats in 2:30 or faster, and earned more than $250,000.

 By 1884, Doble had become a partner in Bohanon & Doble, a carriage-building firm located at 461–463 Wabash Avenue in Chicago.

+Axtell

-In Vigo County, Indiana, Doble set up a stable and breeding farm, bringing with him a team of prominent trainers and veterinarians and drawing many of the country's best horses.
-Budd Doble stunned the horse world in October 1889 by offering Charles W. Williams $105,000 for his colt Axtell, the highest price ever recorded at the time, on behalf of an Indianapolis syndicate.
+In Vigo County, Indiana, he set up a stable and breeding farm, bringing with him a team of prominent trainers and veterinarians and drawing many of the country's best horses.
+Doble stunned the horse world in October 1889 by offering Charles W. Williams $105,000 for his colt Axtell, the highest price ever recorded at the time, on behalf of an Indianapolis syndicate.
 He took over Axtell's training in 1890.
-Doble went further, buying Axtell's full brother for $7,500.
+He went further, buying Axtell's full brother for $7,500.

+Nancy Hanks

 Shortly after relocating to Terre Haute, Indiana, he was entrusted with the prize mare Nancy Hanks by John Malcolm Forbes.
 When the bike sulky was introduced in 1892, Doble attached one to Nancy Hanks and led her to lower the world record on three separate occasions that year.
-Budd Doble guided her to a 2:07¼ mile at Chicago on August 17 and lowered her time to 2:05¾ at Independence, Iowa, on August 31.
+He guided her to a 2:07¼ mile at Chicago on August 17 and lowered her time to 2:05¾ at Independence, Iowa, on August 31.
 On September 28 at Terre Haute, he drove her to a then-record 2:04, ranking her among the fastest trotters of her time.
 For two years, the record went unbeaten.

-In 1893, Doble entered his bay mare Pixley in the Columbian Exposition Stake of $15,000 at Washington Park Race Track in Chicago.
-That season, Budd Doble relied on John Dickerson of Terre Haute to drive for him due to a temporary health issue.
+In 1893, he entered his bay mare Pixley in the Columbian Exposition Stake of $15,000 at Washington Park Race Track in Chicago.
+That season, Doble relied on John Dickerson of Terre Haute to drive for him due to a temporary health issue.

 After 1895, he left Terre Haute for California.
-In 1896, Budd Doble stepped away from racing due to poor health, traveling abroad to recover.
+In 1896, he stepped away from racing due to poor health, traveling abroad to recover.
 He planned to join his wife and daughter in Paris for the 1897 season to focus on his recovery.
 Highly regarded, he continued working with horses until October 1915, though he rarely ventured past the Rockies.
-Doble was hired in 1924 by E. F. Whittier to train trotters for his well-known Hemet stud farm in California.
+He was hired in 1924 by E. F. Whittier to train trotters for his well-known Hemet stud farm in California.